Eogala/Devops-Bootcamp4/Project04.md

-Our new website is now active, but the web root /var/www/projectlamp is still empty.
+The new website is now active, but the web root /var/www/projectlamp is still empty.
 Let's create an index.html file in that location to test that the virtual host works as expected.

-To create the index.html file with the content "Hello LAMP from Jay" in the /var/www/projectlamp directory, use the following command: sudo echo 'Hello LAMP from Jay' > /var/www/projectlamp/index.html.
+* To create the index.html file with the content "Hello LAMP from Jay" in the /var/www/projectlamp directory, use the following command: sudo echo 'Hello LAMP from Jay' > /var/www/projectlamp/index.html.